openfaas/docs/docs/openfaas-cloud/self-hosted/secrets.md

 #### Seal a secret

-See the community [secrets](../secrets.md) documentation for information on how to use sealed secrets.
+See the [secrets](../secrets.md) documentation for information on how to use sealed secrets.